sethforprivacy/sethforprivacy.com/content/posts/dispelling-ctv-fud.md

 {{< tweet user="4moonsettler" id="1736892059879895050" >}}

 The only thing I would add is that if a government was able to force exchanges to do this, why wouldn't they just make self-custody illegal or force users into a much easier and simpler 2-of-2 multisig where they hold a key?
+This would be trivial to setup for an exchange, as they already have strong multisig wallets in-place, and already maintain blacklists of places their users are not allowed to withdraw funds to.

 If you have the ability to withdraw to a wallet of your choice, there is no way for an exchange to force you into a covenant.
 If you can't withdraw to a wallet of your choice, you're FUBAR'd anyways and covenants don't make the situation any worse.
 If they can limit how you spend the money they sent to you, did they really send it?